Danielis/SimCity/README.md

 Because we had to spend time working on these missing core features, we missed some of the minute details outlined on the rubric.

 Additionally, one of our team members, Chris, was sick and then hospitalized during key integration period (he has talked with the professor about this).
 Despite being ill, Chris was able to make full contributions to the project, but we were unable to address some smaller details and integration requirements for the project due to further stressed time constraints and inability to meet as a full team.
+At one point we were three team members with Chris in the hospital.

-// NORMAN WRITE A NOTE HERE !!
+We added a lot of things that were not required for our team for the sake of the deadline (great animations, extraneous scenarios, spriting, a lot of market work).
+Please take this into account as well.

 ##Normative Scenarios – Baseline, i.e., little or no interleaving